Task-oriented snippets for the games modality. Each snippet assumes that you imported the client:

 Run the authoritative server

-Omit playerId to take the authority role — it publishes state and reads every player’s input.
+Omit playerId to take the authority role.
+The authority publishes state and reads every player’s input.

 Broadcast world state on a tick

-Open the state publisher once, then write a self-contained snapshot per tick.
+Open the state publisher once.
+Then write a self-contained snapshot on each tick.
 You drive the clock.

 Render incoming state on the client

-Subscribe to state; each callback is one snapshot.
-Latest-wins — never block on an older one.
+Subscribe to state.
+Each callback is one snapshot.
+Delivery is latest-wins, so do not block on an older snapshot.

 Send player input each tick

-publishInput returns a publisher bound to this player’s id — no need to attach your own from.
+publishInput returns a publisher bound to this player’s id.
+You do not attach your own from.

 Fan in every player’s input on the server